 Lady Jill is at it again.

-She’ll be painting en plein air (that’s outside) at 7,000 feet at Hope Valley during her five day workshop, September 16-20, based out of Sorensen’s Resort.
+She’ll be painting en plein air (that’s outside) at 7,000 feet at Hope Valley during her multi-day workshop based out of Sorensen’s Resort.

 Lady Jill’s painting philosophy is based on her love of nature – being there as one, allowing the world to go by.
 She almost never puts people in her paintings, as she wishes the viewer to be the only one there.

-There will be a class critique at the end of Wednesday and Friday, with plenty of daily one-on-one help.
+There will be a class critique with plenty of daily one-on-one help.
 Jill will demonstrate her transparent watercolor techniques with emphasis on capturing drama with values.
 Towards the end of the week she will explain and show finishing paintings.

 Please note that all classes are held plein-air ( in the field ) so students need to have some experience painting in the field.
 Beginners are welcome, but realize that you will be painting outdoors, which isn’t the easiest.
 You will however, gain a great deal of painting information working alongside Jill.